melisgl/journal/README.md

 - Any number of events may be subsequently written until syncing is deemed necessary (see [Synchronization strategies][f532]).

-- At this point, `fsync()` is called to flush all event data and state changes to the file, and the transaction start marker is *overwritten* with a transaction completed marker and another `fsync()` is performed.
+- At this point, `fsync` is called to flush all event data and state changes to the file, and the transaction start marker is *overwritten* with a transaction completed marker and another `fsync` is performed.

 - When reading back this file (e.g. for replay), an open transaction marker is treated as the end of file.

-Note that this implementation assumes that after writing the start transaction marker a crash cannot leave any kind of garbage bytes
+Note that this implementation assumes that after writing the start transaction marker, a crash cannot leave any kind of garbage bytes
 around: it must leave zeros.
 This is not true for all filesytems.
 For example, ext3/ext4 with `data=writeback` [can leave garbage around][ext4-writeback].